venkatsaipalla/React-Js/Super Over League/README.md

-In this project, let's build a **Super Over League** by applying the concepts we have learned till now.
+In this project, i build a **Super Over League** by applying the reacr concepts.

 ### Refer to the image below: